The evolving science of Natural Language Understanding is helping bridge a significant e-commerce gap between buyers and sellers

 ShopBot uses its Knowledge Graph to understand user requests and generate follow-up questions to refine requests before searching for the items in eBay’s inventory.
 In a search query for “bags” for example, purple nodes represent “categories,” green “attributes” and pink are “values” for those attributes.

 Humans have the ability to understand when a conversation switches context or topic, but to achieve that with a machine is not that easy.
 NLU in eBay ShopBot analyzes every query in the context of the current dialogue.
 For example, if the user types “Black” in the chat window while searching for messenger bags, NLU remembers that the user was searching for messenger bags and understands that black is a color that overrides any previously selected color.
 As a result, eBay ShopBot will present black messenger bags to the user.
 The user can also change their search at any time by starting a new query, even without using explicit commands like new search. eBay ShopBot NLU leverages context to understand that the user mission, intent or both, have changed.

 eBay is committed to driving a more humanized search experience.
 The company has one of the world’s largest commerce data sets that provides unique insights into online commerce.
 If you are interested in helping us shape the future of e-commerce, we would love to hear from you.
 Please check our open positions .

-Remember to say hello to eBay ShopBot, and start shopping with your personal shopping assistant today :-)
+And remember to hello to eBay ShopBot and start shopping with your personal assistant today. :)